Bwallker/CountKeeper/README.md

     (> 3, and, (bot, not exclusive or, @Moderator))

 As you see, Statements can get pretty complicated pretty fast, but in the end they always consist of three parts.
-Two Components and an Operator.\n\
+Two Components and an Operator.

 NOTE: You can use the "statement" command for more info on statements